Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Concept 6: Antibiotics and resistance

-Modes of action (penicillin example): Beta-lactam ring inhibits transpeptidase, preventing peptidoglycan cross-linking and leading to osmotic lysis of actively dividing bacteria.
+Modes of action (penicillin example): Beta-lactams inhibit peptidoglycan cross-linking by targeting transpeptidase enzymes (penicillin-binding proteins), weakening the cell wall of actively dividing bacteria.
+[1][2]

 Other classes (briefly): macrolides inhibit protein synthesis (50S subunit), quinolones block DNA gyrase.
 [2] Stress that antibiotics do not target viruses-common exam misconception.